List of multilingual presidents of the Philippines: Ramon Magsaysay

 Ramon Magsaysay was born in Zambales, where several languages are spoken.
 Although his hometown, Iba, was primarily Ilocano-speaking during his time, Magsaysay was born to a mixed non-Ilocano family, with his ancestors coming from Tagalog-speaking Rizal and Cavite and Waray-speaking Catbalogan in Samar.
 However, Magsaysay identified as Ilocano ethnically, and he was known for his mastery of the language.

 Magsaysay's fluency in Tagalog and English would later become focal points of his political career.
 His fluency in English allowed him to cultivate a deep friendship with Edward Lansdale, who would later be instrumental in his rise to the presidency in 1953, while he popularized Tagalog during his administration.
-He accepted the diplomatic credentials of Fermín Airio Sanz, a Spanish diplomat, in the language.
+He accepted the diplomatic credentials of Fermín Sanz-Orrio, a Spanish diplomat, in the language.

 As the first Philippine president born in the twentieth century, Magsaysay was the first president to be primarily educated in English rather than Spanish, and he is believed to have "scarcely" spoken Spanish.